cmbuhler/gitdemo/README.md

 # gitdemo
-Demo github repo for 301
+Demo of git commands for Wednesday lab.